SWC-Advanced-Microscopy/measurePSF/README.md

 ## Obtaining a PSF in ScanImage with averaging and fastZ
+To get a good image of a sub-micron bead:
+* Use image sizes of about 256x256 to 512x512 pixels.
-To get a good image of sub-micron bead I generally zoom to about 20x or 25x and use an image size of 256x256 or 512x512 pixels.
+* Once a bead is found, zoom to about 20x or 25x.
-I take z-plane every 0.25 microns and average about 25 to 40 images per per plane.
+* Take a z-plane every 0.25 microns and average about 25 to 40 images per per plane.
 It's not worth doing more because we'll be fitting a curve to z-intensity profile.

-To measure the PSF you can either use the included `record.PSF` function or manually set up ScanImage (see `documentation` folder if you need to do that).
+To measure the PSF you can either use the included `mpsf.record.PSF` function or manually set up ScanImage (see `documentation` folder if you need to do that).

-## Using `record.PSF` to obtain a PSF
+## Using `mpsf.record.PSF` to obtain a PSF
 * Find a bead, zoom in.
-* Select only one channel to save in the CHANNELS window.
+* Select only one channel to save in the [CHANNELS window](https://docs.scanimage.org/Windows%2BReference%2BGuide/Channels.html).
-* Set the averaging to the quantity you wish to use.
+* Set the averaging to the quantity you wish to use in the [Image Controls](https://docs.scanimage.org/Windows%2BReference%2BGuide/Image%2BControls.html) window.
 * Move the focus *down* to the lowest point you wish to image and press press "Zero Z" in MOTOR CONTROLS
 * Now focus back up to where you want to start the stack and press "Read Pos" in MOTOR CONTROLS.
 This is the number of microns you will acquire (ignore the negative sign if present).
-* Run `record.PSF` with number of microns obtained above as the first input argument.
+* Run `mpsf.record.PSF` with number of microns obtained above as the first input argument.
 This will obtain the stack with a 0.25 micron resolution using the averaging you have set. e.g. `record.PSF(12)` for a 12 micron stack.
-The save loction is reported to screen.
+The save location is reported to screen.
 You can define a different z resolution using the second input argument.

 ## Measuring the PSF